Genivia/RE-flex/doc/index.md

 cost of extra processing when the matcher is instantiated.
 The benefit outweighs the cost when many matches are processed.

+The `reflex::BoostMatcher`, `reflex::BoostPerlMatcher`, and
-The `reflex::BoostMatcher` and `reflex::BoostPosixMatcher` classes are for Perl mode and POSIX mode matching using the Boost Regex library, respectively.
+`reflex::BoostPosixMatcher` classes are for default mode, Perl mode, and POSIX mode matching using the Boost Regex library, respectively.

-C++11 std::regex supports ECMAScript and AWK POSIX syntax with the `StdMatcher` and `reflex::StdPosixMatcher` classes respectively.
+C++11 std::regex supports ECMAScript and AWK POSIX syntax with the `StdMatcher` (or `StdEcmaMatcher`) and `reflex::StdPosixMatcher` classes respectively.
 The std::regex syntax is therefore a lot more limited compared to PCRE2, Boost.Regex, and RE/flex.
 These regex matchers are considerably slower compared to the other matchers.

 The RE/flex regex common interface API is implemented in an abstract base class template `reflex::AbstractMatcher` from which all regex matcher engine classes